 (d) any other money appropriated to the account by Parliament.

-(3) The reference in subsection (2)(d) to money appropriated by Parliament includes a reference to money paid or advanced under the authority of section 8A or 24 of the Financial Administration and Audit Act 1985 or under the authority of a Treasurer’s Advance Authorisation Act.
+(3) The reference in subsection (2)(d) to money appropriated by Parliament includes a reference to money paid or advanced under the authority of section 24 or 28 of the Financial Management Act 2006 or under the authority of a Treasurer’s Advance Authorisation Act.

-(4) The Treasurer may from time to time determine an amount of money that is to be transferred from the DBNGP Corridor Trust Account to the Consolidated Fund.
+(4) The Treasurer may from time to time determine an amount of money that is to be transferred from the DBNGP Corridor Trust Account to the Consolidated Account.

 (5) There is to be charged to the DBNGP Corridor Trust Account —